 WebBox has just hosted a webinar on 'How to write the ultimate website brief that your agency will love'.
-Here’s a quick overview of what we discussed and your opportunity to catch up using the recording, slide deck and WebBox’s template to writing an awesome website brief below:
+Here’s a quick overview of what we discussed and your opportunity to catch up using the recording, slide deck and WebBox’s template to help you write an awesome website brief.

 Founded in 2008, WebBox has seen our fair share of excellent briefs (and some not so good ones too!).

 So, we hosted a webinar and created this website brief template to help you start this process.
 Assuming you complete all sections of the template with as much information as possible, we’re sure you will be able to add your name to our list of top website briefs that we have read!

 As per any other brief or request for proposal (RFP), the idea behind a written website brief is to define your requirements and ensure that suitable agencies fully understand those requirements.